1) What is a Run Relay?

 The HOPE 5k – To complete the 5k, we anticipate participants finishing in 15 minutes to 90 minutes (1 1/2 hour).

 The HOPE Boot Camp 5k – To complete the Boot Camp 5k, we anticipate teams finishing in 30 to 90 minutes (1 1/2 hour).

 All of the HOPE Relay courses start and end at Hartness, Greenville, South Carolina.
-Go to https://hoperelay.org/course-information/ for a detailed description of the course.
+A course map can be accessed here.

-The course includes some elevation changes, paved and natural trails along the creeks and ponds on the property, and picturesque views of the mountains.
+The course includes some elevation changes, with both paved and natural trails along the creeks and ponds on the property.
+Portions will be challenging for strollers!

-9) Can we run with fewer than 4 people on our team in the HOPE 20k Run Relay and HOPE Boot Camp 5k?
+7) Can we run with fewer than 4 people on our team in the HOPE 20k Run Relay?

 The Exchange Station is the designated location where one leg ends and another begins.
 The Exchange Station is where one team member finishes running and passes the bracelet to another team member to start running his/her leg.